MicrosoftDocs/fabric-docs/docs/data-factory/slowly-changing-dimension-type-two.md

 ### Combining records to add and update into a single table

-You can [append](https://learn.microsoft.com/power-query/append-queries) the query for new reocrds with the one that has records to be updated into a single query to simplify the following process to update your dimension table.
+You can [append](https://learn.microsoft.com/power-query/append-queries) the query for new records with the one that has records to be updated into a single query to simplify the following process to update your dimension table.

 To append the queries, be sure to select the query with the new records, go to the home tab of the ribbon and inside the Combine group you find the option to *Append queries as new*.
 From the Append dialog, make sure to also select the query with the records to update as the second table.